wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-intro/includes/required-knowledge.md

 This training highlights the partnership between IT and business.
 We usually focus on both the organization and the employee when tackling an organizational change.
 In service adoption the employee's experience - their technical capabilities and reliability, ease of use, and how the service applies to their daily life - is an integral part of the process.
 In a successful service adoption, both the technical and user needs are addressed and integrated into the overall project plan.

-As a service adoption specialist you're at the center of driving human and technical changes to deliver business outcomes.
+As a Service Adoption Specialist you're at the center of driving human and technical changes to deliver business outcomes.
 This role has evolved as businesses and technology have increased in pace and complexity.

 There are six knowledge areas required to drive adoption.
 They are:
 - Organizational development